na28682/xai-longitudinal-modeling/PreliminaryAnalytics.md

 | 2020-08-07 | 99   | NA |
 | 2020-08-08 | 141  | NA |

 > Note: The full dataset contains 2,020 rows.
-High-performance days are flagged with ✅.
+Find the full dataset in the Raw Files folder.

 ---